groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/image-annotations/annotate-pdfs-java-groupdocs-image-annotations/_index.md

 </dependencies>
 ```

-**Pro Tip**: Always check for the latest version on the GroupDocs releases page.
-Version 25.2 is current as of early 2025, but newer versions might have additional features.
+**Pro Tip:** Always verify the latest version on the GroupDocs releases page.
+Version 25.2 was current in early 2025, but newer releases may add features.

-### Licensing (Don't Skip This!)
+### Licensing (Don’t Skip This!)

-You've got three options here:
+You have three options:

-1. **Free Trial**: Perfect for testing - grab it from the [GroupDocs trial page](https://releases.groupdocs.com/annotation/java/)
+1. **Free Trial** – perfect for testing – grab it from the [GroupDocs trial page](https://releases.groupdocs.com/annotation/java/).
-2. **Temporary License**: Need more time to evaluate?
-Get one [here](https://purchase.groupdocs.com/temporary-license/)
+2. **Temporary License** – need more evaluation time?
+Get one [here](https://purchase.groupdocs.com/temporary-license/).
-3. **Full License**: For production use - available on the [purchase page](https://purchase.groupdocs.com/buy)
+3. **Full License** – production use – available on the [purchase page](https://purchase.groupdocs.com/buy).

-## Getting Started - Your First Image Annotation
+## Getting Started – Your First Image Annotation

-Let's jump right into the fun stuff.
-Here's how you create your first image annotation:

 ### Step 1: Initialize the Annotator

-The `Annotator` class is your main entry point.
-Think of it as your PDF editor that knows how to add, modify, and save annotations.
+The `Annotator` class is your entry point.
+It opens the PDF and prepares it for modifications.

 ```java
 try (final Annotator annotator = new Annotator("YOUR_DOCUMENT_DIRECTORY/input.pdf")) {